drsam94/mmbccr/README.md

 # mmbccr
-A Randomizer for Megaman Battlechip Challenge.
-Only has a CLI
+Randomizer for Magaman Battle Network games.
+Currentlyt he following games are supported:
+ * Megaman Battlechip Challenge (US)
+ * Megaman Battle Network 2 (US)

+This program only has a command line interface, though at some times may have a web interface also

 For inquiries, either post issues/pull requests to github or contact sam@samdonow.com